Important Updates

 • Does not require that the $100,000 fee be submitted in connection with any “H-1B renewals.”
 As discussed below, it is not yet clear what will be considered a renewal for purposes of the fee, so while it is clear that H-1B extensions of stay with the same employer are not subject, there are open questions with respect to other types of H-1B filings.

 As addressed above, USCIS has clarified that H-1B extensions of stay are not subject to the new restrictions.
-However, there are still several critical questions that remain unknown.
-We are awaiting federal government clarification and guidance on the following issues:
+However, there are still several questions that have not been explicitly clarified in government guidance, including:

 • Whether an H-1B change of employer or H-1B amendment filed on or after September 21 is considered a “new” petition and therefore, subject to the $100,000 fee;